Rakeshsp123/voice-shopping-assistant/README.md

 # 🎤 Voice Command Shopping Assistant

-A **voice-based shopping list management web application** that allows users to add, remove, and manage shopping items using **natural voice commands**.
+A **voice-based shopping list web application** that allows users to manage their shopping list using **spoken commands** instead of typing.
-This project demonstrates real-world usage of **voice recognition, NLP-based command processing, backend APIs, and cloud deployment**.
+This project demonstrates **voice recognition, simple NLP logic, backend processing, and cloud deployment** in an easy and practical way.

 ---